kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 {% include imgur.html title="" ID="https://i.imgur.com/NDT7LgH.png" caption="Given his project goals, it turns out he would have to copy any changes into each of his 9 demons.
 I gave him a choice of slowly collecting his costumes now, to make his future code easier, or keeping things as they are now, but creating difficulties later. " width="" height="" spacer="" %}

-{% include imgur.html title="" ID="https://i.imgur.com/2hoYe1g.png" caption="He chose the first and I showed him how to collect his demon costumes into one sprite (Demons), a slightly time consuming process." width="" height="" spacer="" %}
+{% include imgur.html title="" ID="https://i.imgur.com/2hoYe1g.png" caption="He chose the first and I showed him how to collect his demon costumes into one sprite (Demons), a slightly time consuming process." width="100px" height="" spacer="" %}

 {% include zakviewer.html Name="2022-03-26 student m 3 26 fixed on Scratch" ID="https://scratch.mit.edu/projects/666229325/" caption="" %}